michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 ## todos

+- units
   - make guard not interrupt attack but requeue so it doesn't get stuck toggled on
   - make attack able to interrupt guard and then go right back
-- search for something better that custom events with lit (lame typesafety), maybe try signals? or rxjs?
+- ui
   - re-work ioc and data flow for lit overlay
+- terrain
+  - extract noise logic
+  - sectorize noise/terrain/tiling
+  - use tile layers
+  - use viewport culling
+- architecture
   - figure out how to get vitest to notice compilation issues without running `tsc` before it in the npm scripts
+  - come to terms with abandoning testing?